vivekandrapiya/vivek/readme.md

 ## sem 5
-this repository is for learning git  purpose.
+this repository is for learning purpose.